 Item No. Jurisdiction Public Comment Operator Response Unmet Need?
 (Yes, No, N/A) Reasonable to Meet?
 (Yes, No, N/A) issues.
 A rideshare program in communities such as Lanare and Cantua is a project which could address these issues.
 Biola and Westpark have successfully implemented this project through the Unmet Transit Needs funding and should be expanded to more rural communities.
-71. FAX a.
-Extending the Bus Rapid Transit along California Avenue into West Fresno.
-In the short-term, Route #28 needs to pass by with more frequency along California Ave.
-These comments are from a letter submitted by Leadership Counsel dated March 15, 2021.
-These comments have been addressed in a response letter and are included in Appendix B of this document. b.
-Reliable and efficient transit stops/access on Route #35 towards Addams Elementary.
-Currently, the bus passes by every 30 to 40 minutes making it difficult for children and parents to get to school on time.
-This should be reduced to a 15-minute frequency.
-This should also include safe routes to the bus stop on both sides of Floradora and Hughes Avenues. c.
-Reliable and efficient transit stops and access near the Three Palms Mobile Home Park.
-This could be done by expanding Route #20.
-We also ask there be a commitment from FAX to implement the mobility option that results out of the Clean Mobility Options Grant for the 2022-2023 budget. d.
-Efficient transit connections from Addams Elementary to Gaston Middle School by extending service on Church Avenue and Hughes Avenue. e.
+71. FAX These comments are from a letter submitted by Leadership Counsel dated March 15, 2021.
+These comments have been addressed in a response letter and are included in Appendix B of this document. from Addams Elementary to Gaston Middle School by extending service on Church Avenue and Hughes Avenue. e.
 Extending the Bus Rapid Transit along McKinley Avenue. f.
 Adding stops/access along Church Avenue